Newhat/plugin_TemplatePlugin/README.md

 and 'CMakeLists.txt' to your plugin folder (e.g. 'plugins/YourPlugin') and adjust the filname accordingly (e.g. 'template_plugin.cpp' -> 'your_plugin.cpp').

-Furthermore, in 'CMakeLists.txt', change the plugin name from 'TemplatePlugin' to the name of your plugin:
+Furthermore, in 'CMakeLists.txt', change the plugin name from 'TemplatePlugin' to the name of your plugin and adjust the sources:

     set(pluginName	YourPlugin)
+    set(SOURCES		your_plugin.cpp)

 Afterwards, in 'your_plugin.cpp', rename the namespace 'TemplatePlugin' to 'YourPlugin' and rename the function 'InitUGPlugin_TemplatePlugin' to